xSplasher/TwitchLichessBot/README.md

        (**DO NOT SHARE THIS TOKEN**)

-    2. Lichess account that the chat will play on (i recommand that you create a new account)
+    2. Lichess account that the chat will play on (i recommend that you create a new account)
        - we need a personal token to give the bot permission to use the Lichess account, get the token from [here](https://lichess.org/account/oauth/token)
        - create a new personal token and these are the permissions you should give it:
          - Read preferences